M.S. in Computer and Information Science

 We offer some classes and an online seminar as asynchronous online offerings.
 In these classes students access materials and complete assignments at a pace defined by the instructor.
 Materials are made available and exchanged between the instructor and the student through our learning support platform, Desire 2 Learn.
 This facility allows students to submit assignments and participate in threaded discussions that are facilitated by the instructor.
 Class materials typically consist of textbooks, recorded video, and documents.
 Other techniques such as web conferences may be used in these classes to provide contact with other students and the instructor.
 Classes span the term in which they are offered.
 Should a class require access to computing resources on campus, remote access is always available.

-• What are the differences between the thesis and the coursework options?
+• What are the differences between the thesis (Plan A) and the non-thesis (Plan B) options?

-The thesis option requires 24 semester hours and a thesis that adds another 6 semester hours for a total of 30 semester hours.
+The thesis option (Plan A) also requires 33 credit hours, with the specific inclusion of 6 credit house for completion of the master's thesis (COSC 6999 Master's Thesis).
 The thesis process generally begins with student interest in a problem.
 This leads to collaboration with a thesis advisor and a more formal identification of a problem.
 Certain documents must be prepared and sent to the Graduate School for approval to enter the thesis option.

 There must be a compelling reason why the problem under study needs a solution or needs a better solution.
 The problem must be one faced by multiple organizations and the findings of the research must be widely applicable.
 Because this is a professional degree program, the thesis is not limited to theoretical issues.
 It may address a practical problem.
 Because of the breadth of the program, the problem may arise from any of the perspectives of computer science, computer engineering, software engineering, information technology or information systems.
 Research efforts vary from proposing and analyzing algorithms (the computer science perspective) to increasing the understanding of the role of information in business operations (the information systems perspective).